Wildlife Habitat Restoration on Private Lands Professional Training

 Exhibitors & Sponsors

 Limited space is available for exhibitors in the event's main room where presentations and breaks occur.
-Set up starts Monday evening after 5:00pm with removal by 1:00pm Wednesday.
-Cost is $500 for a 10-foot space and includes 1 complimentary registration.
-Download and complete the exhibitor form, then send with payment to Debbie Moreland at email@example.com, or the address listed in the registration section.
+Set up starts Monday evening after 4:00pm with removal by 11:00am Wednesday.
+Download and complete the sponsorship form, then send with payment to Debbie Moreland at email@example.com, or the address listed in the registration section.
 Questions?
-Call Debbie Moreland at (501) 682-2915 or (501) 425-2891.
+Call Debbie Moreland at (501) 425-2891.

 The planning committee extends an invitation to companies, agencies, organizations and others who are interested in serving as a sponsor.
 Through general or targeted sponsorship donations, your organization has an opportunity to be recognized as an important contributor.
 In return, we have established several mechanisms to acknowledge your contribution.